linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-6-storage-with-democratic-csi.md

 You will install a separate Helm chart for each provisioner, and you can actually run multiple at the same time, which is what I will be doing with both NFS and iSCSI.
 This is helpful since NFS is great for RWX volumes (if you actually have a use case for that), while iSCSI is good for single application RWO volumes.

 ## Dynamic iSCSI Provisioner With freenas-api-iscsi
 My single 2TB disk is in a pool named `nvme2tb`.
-I created a dataset in TrueNAS called `iscsi`.
+I created a dataset in TrueNAS named `iscsi`.
 Those may vary in your case, so pay attention to the configuration and update those values according to your environment.

 Don't forget, your Talos installation needs to include the iscsi extension or the nodes won't be able to connect to TrueNAS.

 - Create a dataset named `iscsi`
 - Make sure Block (iSCSI) Shares Targets is running, and click Configure
 - Save the defaults for Target Global Configuration
-- Add a portal on 0.0.0.0:3260
+- Add a portal on 0.0.0.0:3260 named `k8s-democratic-csi`
 - Add an Initiator Group, Allow all initiators, and name it something like `k8s-talos`
 - Create a Target named `donotdelete` and alias `donotdelete`, then add iSCSI group selecting the Portal and Initiator Group you just created.
 This prevents TrueNAS from deleting the Initiator Group if you're testing and you delete the one and only PV.
 - Make note of the portal ID and the Initiator Group ID and update these values in the file `freenas-api-iscsi.yaml` if needed